DmRafaule/PowerlineFreak_Awesomewm/README.md

 ### calender
 * None

 For now desktop is not supported.
-But
+For now right arrow section not flexible at all.
+Any changes will breake all of those lines. *Rework required*